AcklenAvenue/competencies/dev/languages/javascript2.md

     - Define/use IIFE pattern
     - Create block scoping
     - Identify the potential issues and benefits of using const
-    - Define and utilize hoisting with functions and variables
-    - Define what it means to close over variables
-    - Identify incompatibility issues with the ES6 module system and Node.js
-    - Differentiates implicit binding vs explicit binding
-    - Invoke a function with the default binding in non-strict mode and strict mode
-    - Define a class and outlines its capabilities
-    - Identify the relationships within JavaScript's prototype system
-    - Define dunder prototypes
-    - Link prototypes to each other
-    - Use a design pattern involving linked objects

 ### Evaluation:

-You will be evaluated in this area to determine if you are ready to pass to the next level.
-For this topic, evaluation will be done via guided conversation with the badge champion listed above.
+You will be evaluated in this area to determine if you are have achieved mastery.
+The evaluation will be done via guided conversation with the badge champion listed above.
 When you feel you are ready to be evaluated, please contact the badge champion to schedule a 30 minute session.